2020 Dominican Republic municipal elections: City control

 The following table lists the mayor changes in provincial capitals, as well as in municipalities of at least 50,000 inhabitants.
-The inauguration of the new municipal councils will took place on April 24, 2020 unless otherwise noted.
+The inauguration of the new municipal councils took place on April 24, 2020 unless otherwise noted.

 Gains for a party are highlighted in that party's color.
 For official reasons a party gain is based on the party which won the municipality on the last election instead of the outgoing mayor current affiliation, additionally, the incoming mayor listed party depends on the party that lead the alliance (if existed) in that specific location, this means an alliance may have various parties listed as incoming instead of just the national mayor party of that alliance.

 Outgoing mayors marked with an asterisk (*) are not seeking reelection in 2020.